Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 central authority or governing institution that one must seek approval from in order call oneself an Angaianist, nor is there such a body or person who can define how one must interpret, expand upon, or critique the ideas of Angaianism, and Angaianism does not require anyone to hold or reject any particular spiritual or cosmological view.
-In fact, one may, and many do, embody the philosophy of Angaianism without even knowing it by said name.
+In fact, one could say that many already embody the philosophy of Angaianism to varying degrees, even if they do not know it by that name.

 #### Angaian Terms